Conversations About Healthcare Reform

 Bradley A. Perkins, MD, MBA

-Dr. Perkins persented at Healthy Dialogues on April 29, 2008.
+Dr. Perkins presented at a Healthy Dialogues Speaker Series event on April 29, 2008.
 At the time, Dr. Perkins was the chief strategy and innovation officer at the Centers for Disease Control and Prevention.
 He is considered "a catalyst for CDC efforts to influence health system transformation in ways that emphasize health protection and health equity through policy interventions and multi-sector and public engagement."

 Ken Kizer, MD, MPH

-Dr. Kizer led a dramatic transformation of the Veterans Administration hospital system—one of the world's largest health organizations with an annual budget of more than $20 billion, approximately 200,000 employees, and more than 1,300 facilities.
+Dr. Kizer led a dramatic transformation of the Veterans Administration hospital system – one of the world's largest health organizations with an annual budget of more than $20 billion, approximately 200,000 employees, and more than 1,300 facilities.
 As Under Secretary for Health in the U.S. Department of Veteran's Affairs, he used information technology and best practice guidelines to significantly cut costs while improving medical quality and outcomes.
-Dr. Kizer presented at Healthy Dialogues on January 24, 2008.
+Dr. Kizer presented at Healthy Dialogues Speaker Series on January 24, 2008.

 Mark Chassin, MD, MPP, MPH